Home Compare AEE vs PEG

 Ameren vs Public Service Enterprise Group: Which Stock Looks Stronger in 2026?

 Public Service Enterprise holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Ameren still has the edge on stability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Ameren, which does not confirm the structural lead.
-That leaves a split case: the structural lead stays with Public Service Enterprise, but the market is not currently confirming it.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

 Most of the lead runs through growth, while profitability helps make the separation broader.
-Public Service Enterprise Group Incorporated leads by 9 points on the overall comparison score.
+The overall score gap is 11 points in favour of Public Service Enterprise Group Incorporated.

 INDUSTRY COMPARISON